astefanutti/camel-cdi/README.md

 MockEndpoint mockEndpoint;
 ```

-## What are the Supported Containers?
+## What are the supported Containers?

 This improved version of _Camel CDI_ is currently successfully tested with the following containers: